-Use one of the following methods
+Jse one of the following methods:

 - Online: SDI Online is the fastest and most convenient way to file your claim.
-Visit www.edd.ca.gov/SDI_Online to get started. - Mail: To file a claim with the EDD by mail, complete and submit a Claim for Disability Insurance (DI) Benefits, DE 2501 form.
-You can obtain a paper claim form from your employer, physician/practitioner, visiting a State Disability Insurance office, online at www.edd.ca.gov/Forms, or by calling 1-800-480-3287
+Visit SDI Online (edd.ca.gov/SDI_Online) to get started. - Mail: To file a claim with the EDD by mail, complete and submit a Claim for Disability Insurance (DI) Benefit (DE 2501) form.
+You can obtain a paper claim form from your employer, physician/practitioner, visiting a State Disability Insurance office, online at EDD Forms and Publications (edd.ca.gov/Forms), or by calling

-Note: If your employer maintains an approved Voluntary Plan for DI coverage, contact your employer for assistance.
+Note: If your employer maintains an approved Voluntary Plan for DI coverage, contact your employer for assistance

-For more information about DI, visit www.edd.ca.gov/disability or call 1-800-480-3287.
+For more information about DI, visit State Disability Insurance (edd.ca.gov/disability) or call 1-800-480-3287.
 State government employees should call 1-866-352-7675.

-TTY (for deaf or hearing-impaired individuals only) is available at 1-800-563-2441.
+TTY (for deaf or hearing-impaired individuals only) is available at 1-800-563-2441